 Photo: Brasstown Bald, the second hardest climb in Georgia.

-Full admission -0 I fully understand that the Waffle House is not really a state symbol and it is also wholly inconsistent with the virtues and nutritional focus of cycling.
+Full admission - I fully understand that the Waffle House is not really a state symbol and it is also wholly inconsistent with the virtues and nutritional focus of cycling.
 However, it does hold a favorite place in my heart (and stomach . . . ).
-Some of us dads spent a lot of quality time their during our daughters’ Women’s Soccer NCAA Championship matches in 2011 -- thus the exception. 😋
+Some of us dads spent a lot of quality time there during our daughters’ Women’s Soccer NCAA Championship matches in 2011 -- thus the exception. 😋

 The top bike climbs in Georgia are in the North Georgia Mountains subrange of the Blue Ridge Mountains in northwestern Georgia.